Introduction and Sample Description

 The MnAs films investigated herein were grown on GaAs(001) substrates at 270 °C by molecular beam epitaxy with varying thickness of 10, 20, 50, 100, 250, and 500 nm, respectively.
 At room temperature the strain-stabilized coexistence of the two phases was confirmed by X-ray diffraction experiments.
 By using a superconducting quantum interface device magnetometer (SQUID) the magnetic properties were also investigated.
 Also, Atomic Force Microscopy (AFM) and Magnetic Force Microscopy (MFM) data show that the α-MnAs and β-MnAs stripes are aligned along the MnAs and perpendicular to the magnetic easy axis MnAs.

-The MFM images were acquired by using an XE-100 AFM with MFM option and a magnetic cantilever (Nanosensors).
+The MFM images were acquired by using a Park AFM with MFM option and a magnetic cantilever (Nanosensors).
 A magnetic field generator was used to apply magnetic field to the samples, which generates magnetic fields up to 600 Oe.

 For the characterization of magnetic samples such as epitaxially grown MnAs films, measurement of their local magnetic property is crucial.
 Though SQUID gives quantitative magnetic data about the sample under investigation, the lack of spatial resolution does not give structural analysis regarding the material.
 MFM data, on the contrary, reveals local magnetic properties of the samples along with well-defined topographic data.